Royals vs. Reds Player Props Betting Odds

-Player prop bet odds for Bobby Witt Jr., Jonathan India and others are available when the Kansas City Royals host the Cincinnati Reds at Kauffman Stadium on Monday at 8:10 PM ET.
+You can find player prop bet odds for Bobby Witt Jr., Jonathan India and other players on the Kansas City Royals and Cincinnati Reds before their matchup at 8:10 PM ET on Tuesday at Kauffman Stadium.

 Bet on this matchup or its props with BetMGM!